News

 Evaluation of Rod-Shaped Nanoparticles as Carriers for Gene Delivery

-Update time: 11/25/2014
+Update time: 11/25/2014 Author:

 Fabrication of nonspherical particles for gene delivery remains a major challenge.
 In this study, novel rod-like nanoparticles are prepared for efficient gene delivery by self-assembly of alpha-cyclodextrin (alpha-CD) and polyethylenimine-methoxy poly(ethylene glycol) (PEI-mPEG).